 - School supplies valued at $50 or less per item;

 - Books that cost $30 or less per book; and

 - Tablets, laptops, computers and printers with a selling price of $750 or less.

 (Resources for consumers and retailers compiled by Alabama Retail Association)

 #ShopAlabama to Save $

 The sales tax holiday provides shoppers a way to save money and support their local economies, especially those local businesses that sell the covered items exclusively, like shoe, children’s apparel, school supply, book and computer stores.

-“This year’s sales tax holiday will provide momentum for Alabama’s continued economic recovery,” said Alabama Retail Association President Rick Brown.
+“The sales tax holiday offers parents a way to save on back-to-school needs,” said Alabama Retail Association President Rick Brown.
 “Saving money for consumers while stimulating sales for stores is what this weekend is all about.”

 Reason for Everyone to Shop

 Although the sales tax holiday targets back-to-school shoppers, any consumer can benefit from the savings offered during the weekend.
 A wide range of items are exempt during the holiday, so there is a reason for everyone to shop.